hotosm/hotosm-website/volunteer.markdown

 HOT builds and maintains over ten open source mapping tools.
 If you are a new or experienced software engineer, you can get involved in these open source projects.
 A good place to start is our [Tech repo](https://github.com/hotosm/tech) which serves as the coordinating place for technical activity across our tools.

-<a href="https://github.com/hotosm" class="btn btn-primary btn-lg btn-chevron">Access our GitHub page</a>
+<a href="https://github.com/hotosm" class="btn btn-hover btn-primary btn-lg btn-chevron">Access our GitHub page</a>

 All our projects are open source, and the code is on [GitHub](https://github.com/hotosm/).